 What Is Anger?

-Anger as a primary, natural, and mature emotion experienced by all humans at times, and has functional value for survival.
+Anger as a primary and natural emotion experienced by all humans at times and has functional value for survival.
 Anger can mobilize psychological resources for corrective action.
 Anger can empower us to challenge injustice or to make positive changes in our lives.
 Uncontrolled anger can, however, negatively affect personal or social well-being and result in aggression or violence to oneself or others.

 Fortunately, there are effective treatments that can help us to understand and manage our anger such as counselling or cognitive behavioural therapy (CBT).